-- Parents' A Z.
+- Parents' A Z guide.

-- A STEPs Day in September meeting with Form Tutor.
+- A STEPs Day in September meeting with Form Tutor and / or Year Leader / SLT.

 - Termly Reports.

-- A Parents' Evening in the academic year meeting with your son/daughter's teachers.
+- A Parents' Evening in the academic year parents meet with their son/daughter's teachers.

 - Biennial Careers Convention.

-- Parent Information Evenings e.g. GCSE Options, GCSE Preparation and A-level etc.
+- Parent Information Evenings e.g. GCSE Preparation, GCSE Option and A-level etc.

 - Awards Evenings and celebration events.